Kickstart your investment

 It is commendable that the government is taking steps to change the mindset of people towards the girl child.
 The SSY account can be opened in post offices and some specifically designated banks.
-An SSY account also offers income tax benefits by way of deduction under Section 80C up to Rs 1.5 lakh along with a higher interest rate compared to other small savings schemes.
+An SSY account also offers income tax benefits by way of deductions under Section 80C for up to Rs 1.5 lakh along with a higher interest rate compared to other small savings schemes.

 An SSY account can be opened by the natural or legal guardian in the name of a girl child from the birth of the girl child till she attains the age of 10 years.
 The account can be opened by a depositor only in the name of the girl child.
 A natural or legal guardian of a girl child is allowed to open two accounts for up to two girls.
-One can open a third account in the name of a girl child in a scenario of birth of twin girls, as second birth, or if the first birth itself results into three girl children.
+One can open a third account in the name of a girl child in a scenario of birth of twin girls, as a second birth, or if the first birth itself results into three girl children.